centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan.md

 [comment]: # (@knielbo: This has to be made, clearer.
 You can copy and paste from the application, but try to tune it down to a list

+*Facilitate access to compute and data resources for a deprioritized research area*, coordination between national eScience research and infrastructure initiates will faciliate access to relevant national data and compute resources across the Nordics (this is the core motivation for NDHL).

+*Mapping existing national solutions*, as a by-product of coordination betweeen national eScience research, NDHL will map national exiting national solutions, which will be available in a paper and the NeIC report.

+*Bulding a Nordic community*, through the NDHL prestudy existing bonds between researchers will be strengthened and new bonds will be forged between researchers, data-, and infrastucture providers.

 ## Limitations
 [comment]: # (the project objective by describing what is not included in the result, i.e. what other projects, the orderer or line functions are